shourovj/Voice-Controlled-Smart-Wheel-Chair-for-Disabled-Patient/README.md

 # Voice-Controlled-Smart-Wheel-Chair-for-Disabled-Patient

-This is one of my undergraduate projects that i did with my team We developed a method to controll the wheel chair with only the patients voice commands.
+This is one of my undergraduate projects that i did with my team.
+We developed a method to controll a wheel chair with only the patients voice commands.
-Our wheel chair takes voice commands from the patients in any languge and moves accordingly.
+Our wheel chair takes voice commands from the patients in **any languge** and moves accordingly.

 First the wheel chair will have to be trained to the patient's voice for specific tasks.
 For example: